zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I disagree that adding comments would have distracted from your point, but let's not argue that.
+>I disagree that adding comments would have distracted from your point, but let's not argue that.
 Instead, let's discuss what comments this code *should* have if it were used in production.
 For starters, would you like to modify the code to add what you think are appropriate comments?
 Or, I can talk about what I think is needed and you can agree or disagree.

+>>>UB:  You go ahead.

 **JOHN:**

 First, there is important infomation that cannot be represented in the code.
 For example:

 * One of the key ideas behind this code is to improve performance by avoiding divisions, which are relatively expensive.
 Readers will wonder "why didn't you just use `mod` instead of all this complexity with prime multiples?"

 **UB:**

 Why is that important to understanding the lesson of that chapter?

 Consider my audience.
 I was writing for software developers in 2008, and I was explaining how large functions can be split into several classes.
-Why would I clutter up that explanatory code with a comment that they would have utterly no interest in?
+Why would I clutter up that explanatory code with a comment about what programmers feared in the early '80s?
+My readers would have had utterly no interest in that.

 **JOHN:**

 * The first multiple for each new prime number is computed by squaring the prime, rather than multiplying it by 3.
 This is mysterious: why is it safe to skip the intervening odd multiples?

 **UB:**